 - Performance of 250 or more hours of qualified rental services (by any person associated with rental).

 - Maintaining contemporaneous reports or logs for dates of service, description of services performed, and time logs or similar documents, regarding the following:

 - Description of all services performed

 - Dates on which such services were performed

 - Who performed the services

 The records are to be made available for inspection at the request of the IRS and must be contemporaneous.
-That means that documentation must be prepared by the time the donor’s income tax return for the year is actually filed or the due date, whichever is earlier.
+That means that documentation must be prepared by the time the taxpayer’s income tax return for the year is actually filed or the due date, whichever is earlier.